 Who Teaches RE?

-Teachers are volunteers who have had a criminal background check.
-We also offer CPR and first aid training to our teachers.
-Childcare in the nursery is provided by trained childcare professionals and assistants who have completed Safe Sitter training.
+Childcare in the nursery is provided by trained childcare professionals and by assistants who have completed Safe Sitter training.

 Nursery (for babies, toddlers, and preschoolers up to kindergarten)- We offer a loving and stimulating environment for the very youngest in our church family.
 Our nursery is staffed by two paid and trained caregivers and gives our little ones a place to move around and play with people their size, while learning cooperation skills and having fun!
 Parents are welcome to stay with their children.
 Those not ready for the structure of elementary classes are welcome in the nursery.

-YRUU (Young Religious Unitarian Universalists) 9th -12th Grade- YRUU is part of a continental organization of Unitarian Universalist teens.
-This is a program led by youth and Advisors.
-YRUU focuses on youth empowerment and community strength through learning, social action, worship, and trusting relationships with adult members of the church community.
-Although our YRUU programming typically takes place on Sunday mornings, the possibilities for involvement reach beyond the classroom walls as youth find connections with each other both within our church community and at regional and national gatherings.
-Currently, our youth are focusing on life skills in practical and discussion formats.
+Young Religious Unitarian Universalists (YRUU) 9th -12th Grade: YRUU is part of a continental organization of Unitarian Universalist teens.
+A program led by youth and Advisors, YRUU focuses on youth empowerment through learning, social action, worship, and trusting relationships with adult members of the church community.
+YRUU programming typically takes place on Sunday mornings, but the possibilities for involvement reach beyond the classroom walls as youth find connections with each other, our church community, and regional and national UUs.

 Religious Education Forms